Kong/kong/CONTRIBUTING.md

 When proxying upstream, the URI sent by Kong should be the one received from the client, even if it was percent-encoded.

-This adds a new test case which was missing, to ensure it is the case.
+This adds a new test case that was missing, to ensure it is the case.
 ```